jkeefe/jkeefe.github.io/online-investigations/README.md

 - brainstorm, strategize, and plan story directions and lines of inquiry
 - work directly on stories, research, visualizations, or web applications

-We will work as a team, with opportunities for individual focus in any of these areas.
+We will work as a team, and on sub-teams, with opportunities for individual focus in any of these areas.
 Together, all students will take part in contemporary tactics used by today’s leading news organizations.
 Student work Quartz publishes will be credited by name.

 # Logistics and Details

 Here's what you need to know to succeed in this class.

-## Spirit

-We're going to learn how to play, experiment, learn and tinker -- all with the goal of exploring new ways to experience and consume information.
-This is a hands-on class, and participation is key.
-Let's have some fun and make great things.

 ## Location

 We generally meet in Room 432 every Monday from 9:30 a.m. to 12:20 pm, including a break.
-That said, there are several modifications to that due to holidays and other factors, so check out the dates below.
+That said, there are a few modifications due to holidays, so check out the dates below.

-### Computers in Class
+## Computers in Class

 Bring them!
 You'll use your computer in almost every class.

 Be here now.
 Please don't email, DM, tweet, chat or otherwise communicate with people outside the class during class.
 Your participation with other classmates is key.
 If you must take a call or a text for an urgent issue, please step out of the room.

-### Slack for Communications
+## Slack

 Let's strive for a no-email class.
 We'll communicate using Slack, like just about every newsroom in the United States.
 It will also allow us to coordinate with journalists at Quartz and elsewhere.